aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 - To start a bulleted list, call [ListFormat.apply_bullet_default](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/apply_bullet_default/).
 - To start a numbered list, call [ListFormat.apply_number_default](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/apply_number_default/).

 The bullet or number and formatting are added to the current paragraph and all further paragraphs created using [DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) until [ListFormat.remove_numbers](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/remove_numbers/) is called to stop bulleted list formatting.

 In Word documents, lists may consist of up to nine levels.
-List formatting for each level specifies what bullet or number is used, left indent, space between the bullet and text etc.
+List formatting for each level specifies what bullet or number is used, left indent, space between the bullet and text etc. The following methods change the list level and apply the new level's formatting properties:

-- To increase the list level of the current paragraph by one level, call [ListFormat.list_indent](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/list_indent/).
+- To increase the list level of the current paragraph by one level, call [ListFormat.list_indent](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/list_indent/)
-- To decrease the list level of the current paragraph by one level, call [ListFormat.list_outdent](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/list_outdent/).
+- To decrease the list level of the current paragraph by one level, call [ListFormat.list_outdent](https://reference.aspose.com/words/python-net/aspose.words.lists/listformat/list_outdent/)

 The methods change the list level and apply the formatting properties of the new level.